Sugunstar/my-first-api-project/README.md

 # my-first-api-project
-This i actually a project that helps you manage tasks that you have planed to do in future , gain info on how to use this from the provided readme file
+This i actually a project that helps you manage tasks that you have planed to do in future , gain info on how to use this from the provided readme file.

 The `README.txt` file contains detailed instructions to help you run both the `my_project.py` (Flask backend) and `request_api.py` (API request script).
 Here's a summary of what it includes: